Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 Method parameters:

 * **sourceMultipartFile** - The file to be transformed from the transform request.
+This is always provided in ACS requests.
 * **targetExtension** - The target extension of the transformed file to be returned in the response.
-This is always provided by ACS requests.
+This is always provided in ACS requests.
 * **language** - This is the custom transform option defined for the example T-Engine.